ludocode/onramp/platform/vm/x86_64-linux/README.md

 This is an implementation of the Onramp Virtual Machine directly in x86\_64 machine code.

-The resulting executable is about 4 kB.
+The resulting executable is about 5 kB.
 This includes the ELF header, the string table and other constants, and the code.
 Much of the code (10%-20%) is padding between functions to give them fixed addresses and make them editable.
+A significant portion is spent on getting raw non-blocking input working which is solely for the purpose of running Doom.

 Not counting padding, the program code consists of about 800 x86\_64 instructions.
-That includes full error-checking, bounds-checking, friendly error messages, etc. This is all that is required to implement a complete Onramp VM.
-A VM that omits error checks could probably reduce this by 25% or more.
+That includes full error-checking, bounds-checking, friendly error messages, non-blocking input, etc. This is all that is required to implement a complete Onramp VM.
+A VM that omits error checks and raw input could probably reduce this by 30% or more.

 The full hexadecimal source code is about 2500 lines including whitespace and comments.
 It contains more comments than code.